What is estate planning?

-Arranging lasting power of attorney for your property and financial affairs means ensuring that there’s someone – either a person you know or a professional company – that can be contacted and has legal permission to manage your estate if you’re no longer able to do so.
+Arranging lasting power of attorney for management of assets in later life means ensuring that there’s someone – either a person you know or a professional company – that can be contacted and has legal permission to manage your estate if you’re no longer able to do so.

 Putting all this down into a detailed estate plan will help you gain an accurate overview of your assets and their worth.
 That, in turn, allows you to make informed decisions on the best way to make provision for your loved ones, and helps establish whether your estate will be subject to Inheritance Tax.

 - A comprehensive list of your assets, including debts, as well as the items listed above.